repositive/iris-js/README.md

 }
 ```

-- **request** on a pattern, expecting a single request from one of the handlers registered on a matching pattern.
+- **request** on a pattern, expecting a single response from one of the handlers registered on a matching pattern.
+The call ensures that the message is dispatched to the RPC server and that it handles the event, the RPC server will reply to the client but the reply messages sent using this mechanism are in general not fault-tolerant; check the register functionality notes for more details.

 ```ts
 request<M, R>(opts: RequestOpts<M>): Promise<R>`